0Zeta/HaliteIV-Bot/WRITEUP.md

-# simple rule-based bot writeup [?th place solution]
+# Simple rule-based bot writeup for Halite IV [?th place solution]
 ## Introduction
 From July to September 2020, my teammate David Frank and I participated in an international AI programming challenge ["Halite by Two Sigma"](https://www.kagle.com/c/halite) which was hosted on Kaggle.
 I'll represent my team in this post to publish some information on our solution.
 First of all we want to thank Kaggle and Two Sigma for hosting this competition and providing excellent support which made the whole competition something special.
 Halite IV was the first programming competition we seriously participated in, so it was a genuinely new and exciting experience for us.
 The friendly atmosphere and the helpful community made this highly competitive challenge a truly fun way to spend our free time on something meaningful.